Oscar Pistorius: The ‘broke and broken’ Olympian

 The writer described him driving at 250 kilometres (155 miles) an hour, double the speed limit, and referred to Pistorius as having “a fierce, even frenzied need to take on the world at maximum speed and with minimum caution”.

-His passion for motorbikes, adrenalin and speed is well documented.
+His passion for motorbikes, adrenaline and speed is well documented.
 “He likes fast cars.
 He is just built for speed,” his trainer Jannie Brooks told AFP.

 He also crashed his boat on a river, breaking two ribs, an eye socket and his jaw.
 Empty alcohol bottles were found in the boat.